andrisLaduzans/React-Native-CLI-Typescript-Blog/posts/part2_TS_module_resolving.md

 #### theory time  💪

 there are some key differences how typescript resolves import modules
-- relative
+- relative<br>
 ![relative imports example](../assets_posts/part-2/img1.png)<br>
-where you add dots and the module you are importing is relative to the directory or file you are currently in this example we are in 'storybook/stories/index.tsx. this means you are first (../) looking one folder up in 'storybook' , then another folder up (+../) in root, then +src/components/buttons/Btn<br>
+where you add dots and the module you are importing is relative to the directory or file you are currently in.
+In this example we are in `storybook/stories/index.tsx.` this means you are first (../) looking one folder up in 'storybook' , then another folder up (+../) in root, then +src/components/buttons/Btn<br>

 ![exmplanation](../assets_posts/part-2/img2.png)<br>